darvid7/Github-source-lines-of-code/readme.md

   -l SORT_BY_LANGUAGE, --sort_by_language SORT_BY_LANGUAGE
                         Boolean, sort results by language.
   -c COUNT_DESCENDING, --count_descending COUNT_DESCENDING
-                        Booleanm, sort results by SLOC count descending, if False sorts in ascending order.
+                        Boolean, sort results by SLOC count descending, if False sorts in ascending order.
   -o ONLY_OWNER, --only_owner ONLY_OWNER
                         Boolean, only check repositories that the user owns.